 - It is YOUR responsibility to obtain your referral to a specialist at the time of the visit.
 Ask your primary care physician to give you enough referrals so you don’t have to go back to their office frequently.

 - If you do not have insurance, there are several programs that may be able to help your child.
 Financial counselors at the hospital and clinic will talk to you about your family’s financial situation to determine if your child is eligible for any of these programs.
 You may be eligible for Medicaid or Children’s Medical Services (CMS).
 If you do not qualify for these programs, financial counselors in the hospital and clinic are available for assistance.

 Diane Reese – 904.697.3602Baptist Medical Center / Wolfson Children’s Hospital:

 What Support Groups are available and how will they help?

 - Families who have a child diagnosed with cancer may feel overwhelmed, frightened and alone.
 Several groups have been organized to help you through the days ahead.
 Support groups offer a time for people to connect with others facing similar situations, for learning they are not alone and for joining others who really understand.
 For more information on a particular group the hospital social worker or a social worker at the clinic can assist you.

-- Child and Adolescent Group: This group is facilitated by the oncology Child Life Specialist and Clinical Social Workers of Nemours Children’s Specialty Care.
+- Child and Adolescent Group: This group is facilitated by the oncology Child Life Specialist and Clinical Social Workers of Nemours Children’s Health.
 Please contact Nemours oncology staff regarding the scheduled meetings.